Aggressive Ground Bees

 Behavior and Other Important Facts

-The salt in your body provides nutritional value to these bees.
+The salt in your body actually provides nutritional value to these ground bees.
 Sweat bees are not known to be aggressive but will become hostile to protect their hive.
-Compared to the sting of other bees and wasps, an encounter with sweat bees won’t be as painful, as their sting is mild.
+Compared to the sting of other bees and wasps, an encounter with sweat bees won’t be as painful.

 Despite their small size and pesky behavior, sweat bees are valuable pollinators contributing to many plant species.

 The cicada killer wasp is so large it will make you do a double-take.
-These critters are more interested in hunting cicadas than stinging humans, but when you interrupt their hive, it’s a whole different ballgame.
+These ground bees are more interested in hunting cicadas than stinging humans, but when you interrupt their hive, it’s a whole different ballgame.

 Identification

 The cicada killer wasp measures anywhere from 1.5-2 inches in length.
-Their body is black and has yellow markings on their abdomen, so they’re often confused with yellow jackets.
+Their body is black and has yellow markings on their abdomen, so these ground bees are often confused with yellow jackets.
 They are by far one of the largest wasps in North America.

 Nest Building Habits

 Cicada wasps like to nest in the ground.
-They prefer sandy, well-drained soil over wet soil.
-They love to look for bare patches in lawns and gardens.
+They are ground bees who prefer sandy, well-drained soil over wet soil and love to look for bare patches in lawns and gardens.
 You must be careful around sidewalks and driveways, too, as they can use the sandy dirt from these areas.

 Colony Structure

-Cicada killer wasps are solitary insects, as the females care for the nest alone.
-They don’t have a colony, so she must dig a burrow for her eggs.
+Cicada killer wasps are solitary ground bees where the females care for the nest alone.
+Since they don’t live in colonies, a female must dig a burrow for her eggs.
 She will go up to 10 inches deep, and it can be several feet wide.
 Within the nest are chambers.
 These chambers will be used to house a single egg.

 Once she mates, she looks for cicadas to sting and paralyze.
-She needs them to feed her larvae once they hatch, so she drags them back to the chambers and lays an egg on them.
-These wasps are seen in the summer months, and their presence usually coincides with the seasonal times for cicadas.
+She needs them to feed her larvae once they hatch, so she drags the cicada back to the chambers and lays an egg on them.
+These ground bees are seen in the summer months, and their presence usually coincides with the seasonal times for cicadas.

 Behavior and Other Important Facts

-These wasps help control cicada populations, which makes them a helper in keeping ecological balance.
-Many fear these wasps but don’t understand or appreciate their unique role in nature.
+Cicada killer wasps are ground bees who help control cicada populations, which makes them a helper in keeping ecological balance.
+Many fear these ground bees but don’t understand or appreciate their unique role in nature.
 Despite their frightening appearance, they are fascinating creatures.

 Identification